impact-crater/impact-crater-core/README.md

         start.js.example ------ The file used to start the server. config.js.example ----- Settings for the server.

 Next unzip your copy of impact.js over the path/to/my-mp-game/impact folder.
+If the zip file is on your desktop the command will look like this:

+    cd path/to/my-mp-game
+    unzip ~/Desktop/impact-1.23.zip

+### Config

+This part is pretty easy.
+You simply need to specify a host and port in the config file.

+    vim path/to/my-mp-game/server/config.js

+## Starting the server

+    impact-crater start path/to/my-mp-game

+    ---- or ----

+    cd path/to/my-mp-game
+    impact-crater start

+## Notes

-Once you do that your file structure should look like the following:
+After installation your file structure should look like the following:

     my-mp-game/
       impact/